 Qualifications and Other Work

 Cathy gained her degree from Oxford University in 1993 and trained as a teacher at Homerton College, Cambridge.
-She currently works part time for the Cambridgeshire PSHE Service as an advisory teacher and school consultant and leads the successful ‘Kick Ash’ programme in 12 Cambridgeshire secondary schools and their partner primary schools.
+She currently works part time for the Cambridgeshire PSHE Service as Lead Advisor.

 Cathy lives near Ely and her two children attend the local primary school, where she is Chair of Governors.